Imperial College London Mathematics School Admissions Policy for August 2026 entry

 6.3.2.
 The personal interview will explore the applicant’s aspirations concerning their career and future applications of their mathematical knowledge; their suitability for the school; their likelihood of benefitting from small, specialist educational provision; aspects of their biography; and will support the assessment of how much value the school may add to the applicant in terms of having an impact on their attainment and progress.

 6.3.3.2.
-An integer score from 0 to 20 representing their fit with the school's vision and values and how they will benefit from the school's learning and teaching environment.
+A score representing their fit with the school's vision and values and how they will benefit from the school's learning and teaching environment.

 The two interview scores are combined with the assessment of the application to create an “interview score”.
 The pre-interview score and the interview score are combined to form an overall Total Score.